 CB2 is owned by Crate & Barrel (get it?) and kind of serves as their, younger, hipper little brother.

-It’s a great option for people who live in a small space like a condo or apartment, and one of the best websites like Wayfair for hip, stylish furniture.
+It’s one of the best websites like Wayfair for hip, stylish furniture, and a great option for people who live in a small space like a condo or apartment, but have a slightly higher budget.

 Schoolhouse

-If you love the look of vintage furniture but find yourself frustrated with the limited (for obvious reasons) selection at your local vintage store, you’ll probably like Schoolhouse.
+If you love the look of vintage furniture but find yourself frustrated with the limited selection at your local vintage store, you’ll probably like Schoolhouse.

 Formerly known as Schoolhouse Electric, the company has expanded from vintage-style lighting to offer cool and classic-looking pieces across all sorts of furniture and home decor categories.